 Step 3: Review the Results

 When we search “Sew What,” we get several listings that show up.
 One column to keep an eye on when searching for available business names is the last column called “Status.”
 A record with a status of “INACT” means it is inactive and probably available to use.
 A message of “Active” means the company is operational and in good standing with the state.
-We are looking for names that are very similar to the ones we want to register.
+We are looking for names very similar to the ones we want to register.
 In this example, forming a business named “Sew What LLC” (with or without the question mark) isn’t possible since there is an active listing.
 To learn more about a business, click on the link for “Corporate Name.”
-Here we will select the “SEW WHAT LLC” listing that is active.
+Here, we will select the “SEW WHAT LLC” listing that is active.

 Clicking on the name gives us a detailed view of the business.